fieldtrip/website/tutorial/scripting.md

     % more information can be added to this script when needed ...

 Save this as _Subject01.m_ in a personal folder that you will need to add to the MATLAB path.
 Using the command line you can now simply retrieve this personal data by calling `Subject01` or from any script by using `eval(‘Subject01’)`.
 This will return the structure `subjectdata` containing all the fields we have specified.
 We can now use this structure as input for our own functions, giving us a flexible way of combining generic functions and subject-specific settings.
-In addition, you could use this file to add further comments such as `% subject made a mistake on the first trial`
+In addition, you could use this file to add further comments such as `% subject made a mistake on the first trial`.

 ## Making your own analysis functions

 As already said, FieldTrip is most efficiently used by calling its functions within your own functions.
-To make a function in MATLAB write something in the style o
+To make a function in MATLAB write something in the style of:

     function output = MyOwnFunction(input)